Modified Macdonald polynomials and integrability: Introduction

 \subsection{Polynomials with two alphabets}

 Throughout much of the paper we will work with a natural {\it double alphabet} extension of the modified Macdonald polynomials, which we denote $W_{\lambda}(x;q,t;z)$.
+These polynomials appeared in \cite{HaglundHL1}.
 They are defined via the following plethystic substitution:

 where $J_{\lambda}(x;q,t)$ is the integral form of a Macdonald polynomial \cite{MacdBook}, and $p_k(x) = \sum_{i=1}^{N} x_i^k$, $p_k(-z) = \sum_{i=1}^{N} (-z_i)^k$ are power sums in the alphabets $(x_1,\dots,x_N)$ and $(-z_1,\dots,-z_N)$.